-- If OriginalCompressedSegmentSize plus Offset in the SMB2 COMPRESSION TRANSFORM HEADER is greater than the largest of Connection.MaxReadSize, Connection.MaxWriteSize, and Connection.MaxTransactSize. - The client MUST decompress the data specified at the Offset using the algorithm in CompressionAlgorithm field as specified in [MS-XCA] section 2. - If decompression fails, the client MUST disconnect the connection. - If decompression succeeds the client MUST perform the following: - If the size of the decompressed message is not equal to OriginalCompressedSegmentSize, the client MUST disconnect the connection. - If the ProtocolId in the header of the decompressed message is not equal to 0x424d53FE, the client MUST disconnect the connection. - Otherwise the client MUST continue processing the decompressed message as specified in subsequent sections.
+- If OriginalCompressedSegmentSize plus Offset in the SMB2 COMPRESSION\TRANSFORM\HEADER is greater than the largest of Connection.MaxReadSize, Connection.MaxWriteSize, and Connection.MaxTransactSize. - The client MUST decompress the data specified at the Offset using the algorithm in CompressionAlgorithm field as specified in [MS-XCA] section 2. - •-If decompression fails, the client MUST disconnect the connection. - If decompression succeeds the client MUST perform the following: - If the size of the decompressed message is not equal to OriginalCompressedSegmentSize, the client MUST disconnect the connection. - If the ProtocolId in the header of the decompressed message is not equal to 0x424d53FE, the client MUST disconnect the connection.